How to Get the Best Airline Miles Credit Card

 • Discounts or fee credits on in-flight purchases

-• An annual companion ticket that lets you travel with a family member or friend, although taxes and fees are extra
+• An annual companion ticket that lets you travel with a family member or friend, although taxes and fees may be extra

-• Credits towards fees for the Global Entry program, which streamlines entry into the U.S. from abroad, and the TSA PreCheck® program, which includes priority security screening
+• Credits towards fees for the Global Entry program, which streamlines entry into the U.S. from abroad, and the TSA PreCheck® program, which includes priority security screening3

 • Complimentary or discounted access to selected airport lounges, including food and beverages